-The 2012-2015 TIP adopted by the Transportation Advisory Board and approved by the Metropolitan Council, implements and is consistent with the regional Transportation Policy Plan (TPP) adopted on January 14, 2009.
+The 2013-2016 TIP adopted by the Transportation Advisory Board and approved by the Metropolitan Council, implements and is consistent with the regional Transportation Policy Plan (TPP) adopted on January 14, 2009, with FHWA/FTA conformity determination established on September 16, 2009.
+This TIP is also consistent with the 2030 Transportation Policy Plan update adopted by the Metropolitan Council on November 10, 2010 with conformity determination established on February 23, 2011.
 All projects included are consistent with the regional transportation plan.
 In many cases, the major projects are specifically identified in the regional plan.
 Identified projects are subject to the approvals of various agencies.